MS Book and Mineral Company

 This page lists only the state, the county, and mine name only.
 Click the link below to continue to the data page for additional explanation.

-Some libraries claim their mine information is copyrighted even though it might be 100 years old.
+Some libraries claim their mine information is copyrighted (even though it might be 100 years old and is for the use of individuals, but not authors.)

 Links to information:

-Mine Data: State, County and Mine name of which I have some information
+Mine Data: State, County and Mine name for which I have some information

-A test to see what you already know about mine claims, etc. (still to be developed, you can help)
+A test to see what you already know about mine claims, etc. (still in development, you can help)

 If you wish to submit test questions (with answers), or mine information,